Oorlogskloof Nature Reserve: History

 The reserve got its name from a battle that took place between indigenous Khoi people and local farmers in 1739.

 In 1971 it was declared a nature reserve.

-In 2012, the Department of Environmental Affairs funded the construction of 10 log cabins that can accommodate 15 people each, along with solar panels and septic tanks, pedestrian bridges, stream crossings and 3 boreholes.
+In 2012, the Department of Environmental Affairs funded the construction of 10 log cabins that accommodates 15 people each, along with solar panels and septic tanks, pedestrian bridges, stream crossings and 3 boreholes.
 Alien invasive species like Black Wattle, Port Jackson, Eucalyptus and Prosopis were also removed at certain locations.
-Hiking trails and access roads were serviced.
+And hiking trails and access roads were serviced.

 Habitat

 Oorlogskloof Nature Reserve is found in the Karoo and Fynbos biomes.
 The wagon tree, Protea nitida, and a diverse range of Namaqualand flowers can be found here.

 Birds

-It contains a multitude of bird species, which include Verreaux’s eagles, booted eagles, black storks and African harrier-hawk.
+The reserve contains a multitude of bird species, which include Verreaux’s eagles, booted eagles, black storks and African harrier-hawk.

 Fish

+The following fish species can be found on the river in the reserve: